EVERSE-ResearchSoftware/RSQKit/pages/ai/cross_cutting_practices.md

 Often the right response is not a better prompt.
 It is less authority, less context, fewer tools, or no AI for that task.

+### Consider Using a separate AI working copy

+Where practical, give AI tooling its own local checkout, especially where it acts on your behalf.
+Treat that checkout as owned by the tool, not as your main working copy.

+The aim is to let the AI prepare changes without giving it authority to change shared project state.

+A useful pattern is:

+* create a separate local checkout for the AI tool
+* remove or disable remote push access from that checkout
+* keep your own normal checkout separate
+* add the AI checkout as a local remote, or copy patches across manually
+* inspect and pull individual changes into your own checkout
+* commit and push only changes you understand and approve

+Removing a Git remote is a useful guardrail.
+It is not a complete security control.

+Do not give the tool credentials, tokens, or access it does not need.

+This is especially useful where the AI tool can run Git commands, stage files, commit changes, create branches, or interact with repository tooling.

+The point is not that this makes AI output safe.
+The point is that it gives the people working with AI a clear review boundary.

 <!-- References -->

 [BDD]: https://cucumber.io/docs/bdd/